yuvrajsingh2304/Newsletter_2023/Content/AppSci/AS.md

 structural integrity and life (Scopus)
 * Published a research paper Evaluation of thermal stresses in transversely isotropic piezoelectric disc with rotation and internal pressure, structural integrity and life 2022(Scopus)
-* Published”Propagation of SH-waves in two layered piezoelectric/fiber- reinforced composite plate” (Scopus), 2022 IOP Publishing Morressier Berlin
+* Published "Propagation of SH-waves in two layered piezoelectric/fiber- reinforced composite plate” (Scopus), 2022 IOP Publishing Morressier Berlin
 * Published a research paper- Thermal and mechanical interactions in fractional order microstretch thermoelastic half space,”J of mathematical problems, equations and statistics ISSN 2709-9393,V-3